Updated September 1, 2020

 The following blog post was contributed by Onerent Property Management

-If you're like most people, you're investing in real estate in an effort to earn wealth.
+If you're like most people, you're investing in real estate to earn wealth.
 Ideally, you'll accomplish this with minimal effort and risk.
 While this might sound like pie-in-the-sky thinking, it's a very plausible proposition.
-However, the key thing to remember about real estate investing is rather than get-rich-quick, it is a get-rich-slowly strategy.
+However, the key thing to remember about real estate investing is rather than get-rich-quick; it is a get-rich-slowly strategy.

-Positive Cash Flow
+1) Positive Cash Flow

 In most cases, your safest investment will be a nice, established, positive cash flow residential property.
-Developments, private real estate funds, speculation, and flipping — while carrying the potential to generate fabulous returns when they work — typically entail more risk and potential downside than simply buying a property on your own and renting it.
-In each of those categories above, the potential for catastrophe is simply too high.
+Developments, private real estate funds, speculation, and flipping — while carrying the potential to generate fabulous returns when they work — typically entail more risk and potential downside than merely buying a property on your own and renting it.
+In each of those categories above, the potential for catastrophe is too high.
 Way too many things can go wrong that you can't control.
-With a nice, safe, boring residential property, you have a lot more control over the way it works.
+With a nice, safe, boring residential property, you have a lot more control over how it works.
 Further, the return on such an investment will almost always be directly commensurate to the effort you put into choosing it.

-While investing in a property near a university absolutely guarantees you a steady stream of renters, you're also likely to be looking for new tenants every couple of years, as well as spending a lot of time, energy and money getting it ready after each move-out.
+While investing in a property near a university guarantees you a steady stream of renters, you're also likely to be looking for new tenants every couple of years, as well as spending a lot of time, energy, and money getting it ready after each move-out.
 Vacation properties behave similarly, except on much shorter turnarounds.
-A far better investment is a property appealing to mature, responsible people with good credit who are looking for stability.
-You want something attractive to a couple, a family, or an individual likely to put down roots and pay you rent month in and month out for many years.
+A far better investment is a property appealing to mature, responsible people with good credit looking for stability.
+You want something attractive to a couple, a family, or an individual likely to put down roots and pay you to rent month-in and month-out for many years.

-If you liked this article, subscribe to Rentometer's email newsletter to stay up-to-date on the latest trends in rental housing.
+If you liked this article, subscribe to Rentometer's email newsletter to stay up-to-date on the latest rental housing trends.